kgipan/pacmanFactory/README.md

 ## Setup
 To run this exercise, clone the repository and simply open the file ```PacManFactory.html``` in your preferred browser.

+## Future
+In the future, I would like to make the start location of each pacman as random and include more png's of pacman and have the pacman face the other direction as well.

 ## License
 MIT License